 - A completed and signed application form.
-You can download the form by accessing this link: www.studentcomplaints.admin.cam.ac.uk/examination-reviews.
-The form is on the right-hand side of the page entitled 'Examination Review Form formal results issued'. - Supporting evidence where this is available. - A copy of your Student Support Document (SSD) if you require reasonable adjustments during the process or if the submission deadline was extended in line with recommendations made on the SSD.
+You can access the online form on this link: www.studentcomplaints.admin.cam.ac.uk/examination-reviews.
+The form is on the right hand side of the page entitled 'Examination Review Form'. - Supporting evidence where this is available. - A copy of your Student Support Document (SSD) if you require reasonable adjustments during the process or if the submission deadline was extended in line with recommendations made on the SSD.